 - We also are not told if these 13 young trans people consider themselves gay or straight.
 Other data from the study shows that people who identify as lesbian, gay or bisexual are almost twice as likely to have attempted suicide that those who identify as straight (34% compared to 18%).
 This data is more robust than the trans data because it includes 289 LGB and 196 straight people.
 As LGB is clearly a risk factor for attempting suicide then surely we need to know if the trans people were gay or straight.
 If the majority of the trans people with a suicide history were gay whereas the majority of trans people with no suicide history were straight then this may have skewed the data making it look like a trans-related increase in suicide when actually it more accurately reflects the fact they were gay.

 We contacted the lead academic who conducted the research and asked him these questions.
 He agreed with the limitations of the study that we pointed out.
 We then asked whether he was aware that his data had been misrepresented by others and presented without making these limitation clear.
-He agree it was unfortunate when “research is used by non-scientists in the context of their own agendas” and that he would “continue to clarify the nature and breadth of the RaRE study findings.”
+He agreed it was unfortunate when “research is used by non-scientists in the context of their own agendas” and that he would “continue to clarify the nature and breadth of the RaRE study findings.” ³

 Once again the study was conducted by questionnaire using a non-probability sampling method.
 This means that the questionnaire was promoted to LGBT students in Secondary Schools and children chose whether or not to fill it in.
 In total 3717 questionnaires were analysed and of these 594 were from young people who self-identified as transgender.
-This is significantly higher than the 27 trans respondents in the earlier RaRE study.
+This is significantly higher than the 27 trans respondents in the earlier PACE study.
 The reported data shows that transgender young people experience high levels of self-harm (84%), suicidal thoughts (92%) and suicide attempts (45%).
 However, very high albeit slightly lower levels are seen for the non-trans young people.

 Despite the high number of respondents we have a number of major problems with this study.
 We asked the lead researcher for a methodology report but none was available.
-In the absence of such a report we followed up with a serious of detailed technical questions (see Figure 2).
-However, despite repeated requests no answers were forthcoming.
+In the absence of such a report we followed up with a serious of detailed technical questions.5 However, despite repeated requests no answers were forthcoming.
 There has also been no publication based on this study in any peer reviewed journal so it is impossible to verify the validity of the results.
 For these reasons we have serious doubts over the robustness of this study and do not believe the data is sufficiently reliable.